Housing First has been the bedrock of our work since 2008, when Calgary became the first city in Canada to launch a 10-year Plan to End Homelessness.

 The principle of Housing First is informed by the philosophy of People First, which recognizes there is no “one size fits all” approach to housing or supports.

 Under the People First philosophy, people have the power to choose the programs and supports that will serve them best in their journey towards recovery and permanent housing.
-These services include medical and psychiatric treatment, as well as case management services like skills training and counselling.
+These services include medical and psychiatric treatment, as well as case management services like skills training and counseling.

 This freedom of choice is critical to helping individuals with unique needs such as Indigenous peoples, youth, families with children, people with disabilities, women, immigrants, and seniors.